-And astonishing as it is, it is that key psychologically relieving and maturing explanation of the human condition that biologist Jeremy Griffith has found.
+And astonishing as it is, it is that key psychologically relieving and maturing explanation of the human condition that Jeremy has found.
 His treatise explains that the destructive potential in each of us is the result of a psychosis in the human species that resulted from a 2-million-year-old clash between our emerging consciousness and our pre-established instincts.

 Basically, when we humans developed a conscious mind some 2 million years ago, a battle unavoidably developed between it and our already established instincts.
 The result of this conflict between our instinct and intellect was that we became psychologically defensive, angry, alienated and egocentric—the upset state we refer to as the human condition.
 But now that we can explain and understand this conflict, all those insecure, defensive behaviours are obsoleted, brought to an end, and we free ourselves from the human condition.

 It takes time to absorb the full ramifications of Jeremy’s explanation, but the more you digest it, the more you realise that this psychologically ‘upset’ state is behind all the conflict and suffering on the planet.
 And since the human condition is essentially a psychosis, the other wonderful realisation is that it can be permanently healed through understanding.

 This is why Professor Harry Prosen, former President of the Canadian Psychiatric Association, has written: